Manchester City’s Poorly Executed Influencer Campaign Highlights A Wider Sports Marketing Phenomenon

 Manchester City FC’s recent attempt to hire Facebook and Instagram influencers to create content on behalf of the club was not only shamed by the public online it has also shed some light on a wider sports marketing phenomenon.

-The soccer giant, which competes in English Premier League, posted an advert on Tribe, a platform that connects brands to people with large social media followings, looking for influencers to create fan-centric content that would instil a sense of FOMO – Fear Of Missing Out, so that students, young professionals and Manchester newcomers might be stirred to attend City’s European home fixtures.
+The soccer giant, which competes in the English Premier League, posted an advert on Tribe, a platform that connects brands to people with large social media followings, looking for influencers to create fan-centric content that would instil a sense of FOMO – Fear Of Missing Out, so that students, young professionals and Manchester newcomers might be stirred to attend City’s European home fixtures.

 As absurd as that may sound, it isn’t actually an unfamiliar marketing ploy in sport at the moment, but more on that later.